akhtarshahnawaz/multiprocesspandas/README.md

  - ***num_processes*** (Defaults to maximum available cores on your CPU)
  - ***axis*** (Only for DataFrames, defaults to 0 i.e. rows.
 For columns, set axis=1.

-***Note:** Any extra module required by passed function must be re-imported again inside the function.*
+***Note:** Any extra module required by the passed function must be re-imported again inside the function.*

 ### Usage with DataFrameGroupBy